Hundred Days' Reform: Background

-The reformers declared that China needed more than "self-strengthening" and that innovation must be accompanied by institutional and ideological change.
+The reformers declared that China needed more than "Self-Strengthening" and that innovation must be accompanied by institutional and ideological change.
 Opposition to the reforms was intense among the conservative ruling elite who condemned it as too radical and proposed a more moderate and gradualist alternatives.
-Conservatives like Prince Duan suspected a foreign plot due to the introduction into the Qing government of foreign advisors like Timothy Richards and Ito Hirobumi; Duan wanted to expel foreigners completely from China.
+It provoked strong resistance among senior Manchu princes, Grand Councilors, and provincial governors, many of whom viewed these proposals, such as revising the examination system and as abolishing sinecures, as direct threats to the existing social and political order.
+Conservatives advocated for slower and more limited change in fear that the use of foreign advisors and Japanese constitutional models would place the Qing state under foreign influence.
+Conservative Prince Duan urged the expulsion of foreigners such as Timothy Richard and former prime minister Itō Hirobumi from the court.

-In addition to the reforms, the reformers plotted to forcefully remove Empress Dowager Cixi from power.
-Tan Sitong asked Yuan Shikai to kill Ronglu, take control of the garrison at Tientsin, and then march on Beijing and arrest Cixi.
-However, Yuan had previously promised to support Ronglu; rather than kill him, Yuan informed Ronglu of the plot.
+As tensions between the Guangxu Emperor and Empress Dowager Cixi escalated, some reformers began plotted to forcefully remove Empress Dowager Cixi from power.
+According to later accounts, Tan Sitong asked Yuan Shikai to kill Ronglu, take control of the garrison at Tientsin, and then march on Beijing and arrest Cixi.
+However, Yuan had previously promised to support Ronglu; rather than kill him, Yuan informed Ronglu of the plot enabling Cixi and her faction to organize a coup d'état.